warrenandre/WebAPPWindowsAuth/Readme.md

 # Windows Authentication to SQL Server on .NET 8 Container App

-This guide provides instructions on how to set up Windows Authentication to SQL Server using a .NET 8 container app running on a Red Hat server.
+This guide provides instructions on how to set up kerberos Windows Authentication to SQL Server using a .NET 8 container app running on a Red Hat server.

 ## Prerequisites